nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 1. `trapTarget` - the function being executed (the proxy's target)
 1. `argumentsList` - an array of arguments passed to the function

-The `Reflect.construct()` method also accepts these two arguments and has an optional third argument, `newTarget`.
-The `newTarget` argument, when given, specifies the value of `new.target` inside of the function.
+The `Reflect.construct()` method also accepts these two arguments and has an optional third argument called `newTarget`.
+When given, the `newTarget` argument specifies the value of `new.target` inside of the function.

 Together, the `apply` and `construct` traps completely control the behavior of any proxy target function.
 To mimic the default behavior of a function, you can do this:

 ```js
 let target = function() { return 42 },